lmondada/dphil-thesis/content/03_compiler/05_gts.md

 ### Equivalence classes of graphs

 An alternative definition of graph transformations in GTSs is using partitions of graphs into equivalence classes.
-This is particularly useful in applications where transformation rules encode graph equivalences (rather than, say, graph evolution) and there is no obvious way to fix the direction in which transformations should be applied.
+This is particularly useful in applications where transformation rules encode graph equivalences (rather than graph evolution) and there is no obvious way to fix the direction in which transformations should be applied.
 Such systems are good candidates for equality saturation-like approaches as discussed in {{% reflink "chap:parallel" %}}.

 Consider two graph $G$ and $G_I$, with $G_I$ implementing and interface $I$.
 The values and operations of the graphs are $V_I, O_I$ and $V, O$ respectively.
 Two maps $\overline{\varphi}_V: V_I \rightharpoonup V$ and $\overline{\varphi}_O: O_I \rightharpoonup O$ define a _partial interface morphism_ that we write $\overline{\varphi}: G_I \rightharpoonup G$ if the map $\varphi$ that is obtained from the restrictions of $\overline{\varphi}_V$ and $\overline{\varphi}_O$ to their respective domains of definition define a valid interface morphism.